Paulracisz/react-portfolio/README.md

 This website features a clean and modern design, with a focus on showcasing my skills and experience.
 Some of the key features of this website include:

-- A home page with an introduction to who I am and what I do
+- A home section with an introduction to who I am and what I do
-- A portfolio page with links to some of my past projects
+- A projects section with links to some of my past projects
-- A skills page with a breakdown of my technical skills and expertise
+- A skills section with a breakdown of my technical skills and expertise
-- A contact page with a form to get in touch with me
+- A contact section with a form to get in touch with me

 ## Technologies Used